scala/docs.scala-lang/_overviews/scala3-book/first-look-at-types.md

 #### Other interpolators

 The `s` that you place before the string is just one possible interpolator.
 If you use an `f` instead of an `s`, you can use `printf`-style formatting in the string.
 Furthermore, because `s` and `f` are really just methods, you can write your own interpolators, such as creating a `sql` interpolator for use in a database library.
-For more details, see the Strings section in this Overview and in the Reference documentation.
+For more details, see this [String Interpolation page][interpolation].

 ### Multiline strings